bryan-ab-smith/pismartdisplay/README.md

 # Pi SmartScreen

 A simple smart home and info display for the Raspberry Pi.
-Right now, you can control Philips Hue lights, TP-Link plugs and get time, weather (anywhere) and UV info (Australia only right now).
+Right now, you can control Philips Hue lights, TP-Link plugs and get time, weather (anywhere) and UV info (Australia only right now; UV observations courtesy of ARPANSA).

 ![](screenshot.png)